AndreaMarangione/plc-siemens-arduino-display/README.md

 operator standing at the machine.
 An industrial HMI for a single value is expensive and slow to wire in.

-This is the low-cost alternative: an Arduino UNO with an Ethernet shield sits on the plant network as a **TCP server**, the PLC connects to it as a client and streams short ASCII frames, and the Arduino decodes them onto a six-digit display.
+This is the low-cost alternative: an Arduino with an Ethernet shield sits on the plant network as a **TCP server**, the PLC connects to it as a client and streams short ASCII frames, and the Arduino decodes them onto a six-digit display.
 The same channel carries fault codes, and the firmware